 Marian’s faculty and staff is dedicated to its students and their achievements, both in and out of the classroom.
 We educate at a 15:1 student-teacher ratio to ensure that each student receives the attention that she may need to be engaged in discussion and debate in a safe, nurturing classroom environment.
-In addition to optimum class size, Marian’s counselor’s meet individually with each student to assist her in her social development and her college and career planning.
-85% of whom hold a Master’s degree.
+In addition to optimum class size, Marian’s counselors meet individually with each student to assist her in her social development and her college and career planning.
+90% of Marian faculty hold a Master’s degree and two have PhDs.
 Marian’s teachers display a strong commitment to on-going professional development by participating in numerous state and national conferences.

 Honors and Advanced Placement Courses

 Marian’s academic curriculum is based solely on a college preparatory course load – science, math, languages, fine arts, social studies and theology.
 Marian is committed to a rigorous and progressive academic program designed to meet the individual needs of each student.
 There are over 40 honors courses and 10 advanced placement courses that allow students to proceed at a more rapid pace and/or to approach subjects in more depth.
 Honors Courses that function as AP Courses are so noted: